milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 the parameters are : [showage=false&showhair=false]

+# Serving a static html page

 serve static resource with compojure

+# Generating a html page on the server side

 create and server dynamic page on server side

+# Generating html on the client side

 create dynamic page on client side and serve it as resource